 From 1972, when her first child was born, until 1982, when her third child entered kindergarten, Randall was a self-described “full-time homemaker, Sunday School teacher, Little League scorer, and PTA volunteer.”
 Her first husband, a longtime teacher and coach at Monterey High School, died in 1998, following a lengthy battle with cancer that she often wrote about in her columns.

-Remarried in May of 2005, Randall divides her time between the Monterey Peninsula and “Las Vegas of All Places.”
+Remarried in May of 2005, Randall now makes her home in “Las Vegas of All Places.”
 As a winner of numerous professional awards, she proudly notes that she has also “scrubbed a lot of toilets, washed a lot of towels and burned a lot of cookies.”
-She credits her training as a writer to “15 years as a reporter, some 30 years as a wife and a mother, and more than 50 years as a daughter, a sister, a friend . . . and now a nana!”
+She credits her training as a writer to “30 years as a reporter and a columnist, some 40 years as a wife and a mother, and more than 50 years as a daughter, a sister, a friend . . . and now a nana!”